 Log in to your account.
 Click the Upload Documents link to upload your application.
 Or you can email it to firstname.lastname@example.org.

 Fax your application and documents to 510-268-9574.

 Step 4: Schedule Intake Counseling

-Contact ACERA’s Disability Unit to schedule an intake counseling appointment.
+ACERA’s Disability Unit will contact you to schedule an intake counseling appointment after your application has been submitted.
 ACERA currently offers phone and Zoom video appointments.
 All applicants are counseled by a Disability Unit Retirement Specialist who assists you throughout the Application process.